 - representing and defending landowners in litigation relating to commercial and environmental operations on brownfield and greenfield sites.

-Mark manages our involvement with the Queen’s Bench Amicus Project, which provides pro bono chambers and trial advocacy to unrepresented and disadvantaged litigants.
-He also actively contributes to our recruitment and mentorship initiatives.
+Mark manages our involvement with the King's Bench Amicus Project at the Calgary Courts Centre, which provides pro bono chambers advocacy to self-represented litigants.
+He is also actively involved in our recruitment and mentorship initiatives.

 Prior to joining the firm, Mark worked for a political action group in the energy sector and on Parliament Hill.
 Mark obtained his J.D. from the University of Ottawa in 2019, where he was an editor of the Ottawa Law Review.
 He also earned an FLS certificate from Laval University in 2016 and a B.A.
 (First Class Honours) from St. Francis Xavier University in 2015.